aspen-cloud/triplit/packages/db/README.md

    })
    ```

-3. Construct a Triplit DB
+3. Construct a TriplitDB instance

    ```tsx
    import TriplitDB from `@triplit/db`;